psychemedia/island-storynotes/carus-wilson/20-tempters-and-tempted.md

 The Worshipful the Mayor rose and said, there was one painful matter affecting the interests of the town which he considered it his duty, as their chief Magistrate, to bring before the Council.
 His feelings had been lately shocked on finding that a disgusting pamphlet, entitled, "Tempters and Tempted," had been industriously circulated about the town, and by one means and the other had found its way into almost every house ; and he was sure he was sharing the feelings of every, rightminded head of a household, when he said that such vile slander against their town as was therein contained ought to be emphatically and publicly protested against— (hear, hear).
 He could not express the indignation he felt on learning its contents, and finding that everyone in his house, excepting his wife, had read its contaminating pages; and greatly astonished was he to find that those tracts had been placed in the hands of the children of their Church Sunday and other schools by females— he would not say by ladies.
 He would ask if expressions such as these— "Your town is on fire with the flames of licentiousness and lust" — were fit for the minds of tender children to dwell upon?
 And were they not a gross insult, and a libel on the inhabitants of the town ?
 And by whom was this shameful tract written?
 Not by one of the pastors or ministers of the town, but by a non-resident, who had nothing whatever to do with the town, assisted by another meddling, troublesome busybody, who, he should think, would be far better employed in his business at the Prison at Parkhurst.
 The parties to the tract were Carus Wilson and Henry Smith; that was an undisguised fact, and the stigma with which the town had been branded would doubtless be most pernicious to the interests of it ; and he did say they (the Corporation) ought to do all in their power to destroy its baneful influence.
 The assertions in it respecting the general depravity and debauchery of our town were infamously false.
 ```

-In a report a week later, it seems that the Revd, Henry Smith was not so keen to be recognised as sharing responisbility for the tract.
+In a report a week later, it seems that the Revd, Henry Smith was not so keen to be recognised as sharing responsibility for the tract.

 ```{admonition} The Meeting of last week and the Tabooed Tract, February 1856
 :class: dropdown seealso